VilleKrumlinde/zgameeditor/Docs/ZExternalLibrary.md

 LPCTSTR, char* | string
 QWORD, INT64 | define two int-parameters
 pointers to structures and objects | xptr

+_Note: External function for Android library can take maximum up to 16 parameters._

 @dt DefinitionFile
 @dd If specified, the definition of external functions is not given in the Source property, but in a file specified here.
 The file must be placed in the `<zge_install_dir>\Lib` directory.
 Fro example, see the "OpenGL 4.0 graphics" and "Bullet 3D physics library" libraries from built-in library of components.